A guide to David Grove's emergent knowledge theory - for facilitation, coaching, counselling, and helping others

 Grove's unconventional methodologies arose because conventional processes for personal change often fail.
 The traditional linear (straight-line to get from A to B) approach for achieving aims and goals can work well when there are no emotional obstacles, but life is not always so simple.
 While Grove's ideas can be effective for achieving goals in all cases, they provide a fascinating alternative where attitude or feelings are big obstacles and cannot be addressed conventionally.

 Emergent Knowledge techniques certainly promote, and are consistent with, individual empowerment.
-For example Emergent Knowledge fits well with Y-Theory philosophy - encouraging and enabling individual growth, instead of old-fashioned imposed or instructed direction.
+For example it fits well with Y-Theory philosophy - encouraging and enabling individual growth, instead of old-fashioned imposed or instructed direction.

 David Grove initially developed the Clean Language methodology while working with traumatic memory cases during the 1980s.
 He discovered that patients (typically Vietnam veterans or victims of child abuse) would often speak in metaphor (expressing something using a different concept or image) to describe their experience, and that the most effective way of resolving their trauma was to encourage exploration of these metaphors, with the least possible interference from the therapist.